Arrhenius/ThePlayBook/README.md

 ## Development

+Currently I can not guarantee anything will run for you at this time, anything that happens to run also happens to have many features disabled for debugging purposes and any attempt to run this on your system will probably involve small hacks if they happen to be needed.

 The development of this tool is done on my free time (which is scarce) and due to that, is currently using the most unreliable approach: the code and fix method.
 For now this will be my initial approach just to get to a beta stage and then refactor the tool and give it an appropriate design.
 Part of the reasoning behind this is I am also learning how to use ImGui and DirectX9 features so it